Pi ™ – Applied Artificial Intelligence for diagnosing prostate cancer from MRI

-Outputing machine generated segmentations with high DICE score, for use in volume estimation and biopsy targeting
+Outputting machine generated segmentations with high DICE score compared to human expert annotations, to support analysis and biopsy targeting

-To learn more, you can access a video and paper frpm EuSoMII Virtual Annual Meeting, 24 October 2020 and a published research paper by clicking the links below
+To learn more, you can access a video and paper from EuSoMII Virtual Annual Meeting, 24 October 2020 and a published research paper by clicking the links below

 We collaborate with Cambridge University, we are a partner in the ReIMAGINE prostate imaging trial, are in the process of establishing collaborative partnerships with several UK NHS Trust hospitals to help further develop and validate and test Pi, our AI system for detecting prostate cancer from MRI.